Graduates of International and Non-accredited Canadian Programs

 Application Information

-Thank you for your interest in becoming a member of the New Brunswick Association of Speech-Language Pathologists and Audiologists (NBASLPA).
-In the province of New Brunswick, an individual must become a registered member of NBASLPA prior to starting work as a speech-language pathologist or audiologist.
-It is an offence under the Act Incorporating The New Brunswick Association of Speech-Language Pathologists and Audiologists and An Act Respecting Health Professionals to practice or identify yourself as a speech-language pathologist or audiologist in New Brunswick without being registered with NBASLPA.
+In the province of New Brunswick, an individual must be registered with NBASLPA prior to starting work as a speech-language pathologist or audiologist.
+It is an offence under the Act Incorporating The New Brunswick Association of Speech-Language Pathologists and Audiologists to practice or identify yourself as a speech-language pathologist or audiologist in New Brunswick without being registered with NBASLPA.

-Please read the instructions listed below before beginning your application with NBASLPA as it will explain how to apply and what documents are required.
-Payment of applicable fees is not required until documents are uploaded so it is advisable to begin this process early as it may take time to complete or obtain all required documents.
-After documents and payment are submitted, the average turnaround time is 3 months.
+Payment of applicable fees is not required until all documents have been received.
+It is advisable to the application process early as it may take time to complete or obtain all required documents.
+Your application review will not begin until all required documents have been submitted and your application processing fee has been received.
+The average turnaround time for application reviews is 3 months.

 - Completed Application Form

-- Criminal records check.
-Form must be original, notarized, and within 6 months of issue.
-Upon your request, NBASLPA can provide a letter for you to submit to the police.
+- Upon your request, NBASLPA can provide a letter for you to submit to the police.
 Form must be mailed to NBASLPA (PO Box 23113, Moncton, NB E1A 6S8).
 We will make a copy and return the original to you.
-A digital criminal records check that can be authenticated is also acceptable.

-- Credential Evaluation from World Education Services (Course-by-Course Report) Report must be sent directly from WES to NBASLPA.
+- (Course-by-Course Report) Report must be sent directly from WES to NBASLPA.

 - Proof of meeting the National Language Proficiency Standards in French and/or English.
 You can meet the language proficiency requirements in one of the following ways: